 Bariatric surgery is major abdominal surgery and has its own risk and complications just like any other surgery.
 But when done with proper evaluation, following all proper guidelines, and by an expert surgeon, these surgeries have a very low complication and mortality rate compared to other major surgeries.
 As it is done laparoscopically the recovery is very fast.
 Return to normal life is also quite quick.

-Regarding the longevity of the benefit, the majority fo the patients has a long term resolution of diabetes.
+Regarding the longevity of the benefit, the majority of the patients have a long-term resolution of diabetes.
 You need to understand that, an unhealthy lifestyle is a primary reason for obesity and diabetes.
 Hence, they can lead to weight regain and derangement of glucose metabolism even after surgery.
-So if a patient modulates his lifestyle post-surgery and adheres to the advised follow up, he need not worry too much about long term results.
+So if a patient modulates his lifestyle post-surgery and adheres to the advised follow-up, he need not worry too much about long-term results.
 In most cases, the problems restart due to the resumption of an unhealthy lifestyle.

-You should first of all understand the pros and cons of the surgery.
-Also need to understand if you fall in their category to whom surgery is recommended, what the expected benefits and risks.
-Regarding benefits you should try to understand not just reducing medications and injections, but also long term benefits in avoiding organ failure due to better control of diabetes.
+You should, first of all, understand the pros and cons of the surgery.
+Also, need to understand if you fall in their category to whom surgery is recommended, and what are the expected benefits and risks.
+Regarding benefits you should try to understand not just reducing medications and injections, but also the long-term benefits in avoiding organ failure due to better control of diabetes.
 You should ask yourself these primary questions

 If you are obese and diabetic, you should certainly consider surgery.
 As it is highly likely to improve your diabetes.
 And if you have other obesity-related diseases then the recommendation for surgery is even stronger.
 Reduction in weight and improvement in other obesity-related diseases will be an added advantage.

 In this case, surgery may not be able to get you off medications or even insulin.
-But the good control of blood sugar level will be crucial in preventing catastrophe.
-I feel this the group of patients that are having the maximum benefit of surgery.
-Even if they need treatment of diabetes after surgery.
+But good control of blood sugar levels will be crucial in preventing catastrophe.
+I feel this is the group of patients that are having the maximum benefit of surgery.
+Even if they need treatment for diabetes after surgery.

 If you are a candidate who could benefit, you should better meet a bariatric and metabolic surgeon and discuss all your concerns.
 You should understand what are the possible outcomes in your case.
-What the shorter and long term benefits, and what are the risks for you.
-Yous should then be able to take a more informed decision for yourself.
+What are the shorter and long-term benefits, and what are the risks for you.
+You should then be able to take a more informed decision for yourself.